epam/ketcher/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Ketcher version** [e.g. v2.4.2-115-gcf0c1394].
+To determine it, hover over the header of the Ketcher tab in a browser.

 **Additional context**
 Add any other context about the problem here.